naimur978/VectoQuery/readme.md

 ### Launching the Web Interface

-VectorQuery features a Streamlit-powered web interface.
+InfoGPT features a Streamlit-powered web interface.
 Start the application using the launch script:

 ```
 python3 run.py